 We’re ridiculous music geeks here at Start and could talk all day about the first Stone Roses album or techniques employed to compress a snare drum, among other equally geekish topics but if there is one thing you won’t hear us singing from the rooftops about its Apple’s iTunes.

-From the very get go its been clunky, confusing and generally quite painful to manage a music collection on.
-This problem has been exasperated by Apples most recent foray into the music streaming space.
-Apple Music (as its now known) could come to rule the streaming roost but in its current version it’s possibly clunkier than iTunes.
+From the very get-go, it’s been clunky, confusing and generally quite painful to manage a music collection on.
+This problem has been exasperated by Apple’s most recent foray into the music streaming space.
+Apple Music (as it’s now known) could come to rule the streaming roost but in its current version, it’s possibly clunkier than iTunes.
 Feature overload sums up the problems.
-There are so many different ways to manage a digital music collection that its next to impossible to cram everything in – Apple have given it a good do though.
+There are so many different ways to manage a digital music collection that it’s next to impossible to cram everything in – Apple has given it a good do though.

 So it was great to stumble across this post on Medium by designer Todor Russanov – Why iTunes Needs To Be Fixed.